Douglas Snelling: Snelling and looted antiquities

 In a June 2022 episode of the ABC Radio National current affairs series Background Briefing, it was reported that, during his time in Asia, Snelling had acquired many pieces of rare Khmer art for his private collection via the black market, knowing them to have been looted.

-Snelling exhibited his collection of Kymer artifacts at the Australia Museum, in 1974.
+Snelling exhibited his collection of Kymer artifacts at the Australian Museum, in 1974.
 At the time, the collection was said to be worth $A280,000.
-The exhibition was opened by the Chhut Chhour, the Ambassador of the Khmer Republic, which fell to the Kymer Rouge in 1975.
-He had obtained about twenty artefacts in 1965.
+The exhibition was opened by Chhut Chhoeur, the Ambassador of the Khmer Republic, which fell to the Kymer Rouge in 1975.
+He had obtained about twenty artifacts in 1965.
 Apart from a few small pieces he said were given to him by members of the Cambodian Royal Family, he stated, in an excerpt from a personal letter he wrote during this time, that the rest were purchased "outside the borders of Cambodia", presumably in Thailand.

-In the same personal letter, Snelling bragged about how cheaply he had acquired the Khmer antiquities (many of which are believed to have been looted from Angkor Wat), he derided the people he purchased the items from as "ignorant peasants", and he described in detail how he had shipped various items home to Sydney but had kept others with him so that he could successfully smuggle them out of Thailand.
+In the same personal letter, Snelling bragged about how cheaply he had acquired the Khmer antiquities; he revealed that he knew those antiquities were from Angkor Wat; he derided the people he purchased the items from as "ignorant peasants"; and he described in detail how he had shipped various items home to Sydney but had kept others with him so that he could successfully smuggle them out of Thailand.
 The ABC report also cited evidence, discovered in a 1970s episode of the ABC-TV current affairs series Four Corners, when Snelling was interviewed about design at his Sydney home, in which many key Khmer items in his collection are clearly visible.
-Most or all of the collection was reportedly sold off some time before Snelling's death, and Background Briefing was able to trace several of these looted pieces, which are now held by major US institutions, including the Norton Simon Museum and the Los Angeles County Museum of Art.
+Most but not all of the collection was sold off before Snelling left Australia, and Background Briefing was able to trace several of these looted pieces, which are now held by major US institutions, including the Norton Simon Museum and the Los Angeles County Museum of Art.

+Snelling acquired his collection during the days of the Kymer Republic; its scale was a foretaste of the later, more-widespread looting of Cambodian antiquities, during the period of the Kymer Rouge government (1975–1979) and the subsequent two decades of their insurgency, when antiquities were smuggled out and fenced through Western art dealers, including Douglas Latchford.